 A central driver of sleep effort is catastrophic belief about the consequences of a poor night’s sleep.
 When a person believes that sleeping poorly tonight will ruin tomorrow, damage health, impair function, and confirm a terrible trajectory, the stakes of each sleep session are impossibly high.
 High stakes produce high arousal.
 High arousal prevents sleep.

-The neurological fact: the body has robust compensatory mechanisms for sleep loss.
+The neurological fact: the body has strong compensatory mechanisms for sleep loss.
 One poor night does not produce measurable cognitive impairment in most people.
 Subjective estimates of sleep quality correlate poorly with objective sleep architecture.
 Most insomniacs sleep more than they believe they do.

 Reducing the perceived stakes is not false reassurance.
 It is accurate calibration.
 And lower stakes produce lower arousal, which enables the passive allowing that permits sleep onset.